 Lately, I’ve been very focused on trying new and different things with my hair.
 I’ve been using new products, trying to style it different ways (ok, lets be honest, in different ways to have long curls, those are my favorite), and breaking out of my usual mold by trying out balayage highlights (which look best with curled hair).
-In all of my experimenting, I’ve yet to share many of my recent favorites with you!
+I’ve also been dealing with all of the normal summer hair issues such as pool water, damage from the sun and frizz.

 1. Malibu Swimmer’s Shampoo and Conditioner (at ULTA or Amazon)